noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## Arrest and interrogation scenes
 ***Show 0:31:17 where they were manipulated into giving false confessions***
 ### Description
 These scenes show the footage recorded of the boys interrogation, manipulation and false confessions.
-We see the boys being
+We are shown the lies and

 ### Techniques
 ##### Archival Footage